Camping in the Parks

 Visitors must have a vehicle admission sticker adhered to their vehicle or proof of purchase for entry.

 Campers are reminded that only certified firewood or firewood originating from within 10 miles of the park is allowed into the park.

-- Certified firewood dealers can be located through the DATCP website [exit DNR].
+- Certified firewood dealers can be located through the DATCP website.

-Group camping is allowed at outdoor sites with a capacity of 50 people or less, with reservations.
+Outdoor group campsites and indoor group camps are open with a capacity of 350 people or less, with reservations.

 Check-in time is 3 p.m. and check-out time is noon for indoor group camp reservations.